bumbitzu/quote-api/README.md

 ## Contributing

-We welcome contributions to the Quote API!
-Please read through our contributing guidelines for more information on how you can contribute to the project.
+I welcome contributions to the Quote API!

 ## License